fractalmandala/brhatNew/src/routes/dhiti/aiagainsthinduhate.md

 Today, AI is a sophisticated tool, capable of absorbing vast amounts of information, recognizing intricate patterns, and making informed decisions.
 This evolution from basic algorithms to advanced AI reflects the remarkable journey of growth and innovation, opening new frontiers in various fields, including the realm of social and cultural discourse.

-The evolutionary journey of AI [3], culminating in its ability to process complex language and identify patterns, paves the way for its critical role in combating anti-Hindu hate.
+The evolutionary journey of AI<sup>3</sup>, culminating in its ability to process complex language and identify patterns, paves the way for its critical role in combating anti-Hindu hate.

-hindumisia.ai leveraged improved capabilities in AI, in particular the concept called _Language Model_, to deploy the first ever _The Global Anti-Hindu Scorecard_ in March 2022 [4].
+hindumisia.ai leveraged improved capabilities in AI, in particular the concept called _Language Model_, to deploy the first ever _The Global Anti-Hindu Scorecard_ in March 2022<sup>4</sup>.

 #### Strategic Approach to AI